Local Consumer Review Survey 2014

 Welcome to findings of the BrightLocal Local Consumer Review Survey 2014.
-To see the latest findings, see the Local Consumer Review Survey 2017.
+To see the latest data on online customer reviews, see the Local Consumer Review Survey.

 This survey is an annual exploration into how consumers read & use online reviews.
 It seeks to quantify the value that users place on the reviews they read & how this impacts their opinions & actions when seeking a local business to use.
 The survey is specifically concerned with the reviews & purchase of local business services and not wider product reviews.